Dingo Australia

-Toro Dingo, also registered as Dingo Mini Diggers Pty Ltd, is an Australian manufacturing company based in Dalby, Queensland.
-They are the manufacturers of the Dingo Mini Digger which was previously known as the Dingo Mini Loader.
+Dingo Mini Diggers Pty Ltd, is an Australian machine manufacturing company based in Dalby, Queensland.
+The company manufactures the Dingo Mini Digger which was previously known as the Dingo Mini Loader.

 History

-The TORO Dingo Mini Digger is a type of mini 'skid-steer loader', an easily maneuvered machine which can typically carry and load dirt, dig trenches, dig post holes and operate a range of attachments.
+The Dingo Mini Digger is a type of mini 'skid-steer loader', an easily maneuvered machine which can typically carry and load dirt, dig trenches, dig post holes and operate a range of attachments.
 The Dingo has a platform at the back on which the operator stands to operate the machine.

 The original Dingo Mini Loader was invented by Ken Whiffin, who was a builder on the Gold Coast of Queensland, Australia.
 He was assisted by his son, Peter Whiffin, who registered a trading name "Riga'l Universal Loaders" for ownership of the patent associated with the machines.
 Jaden Engineering were contracted to build the early models.
 In the 1980s, Riga'L Universal Loaders trademarked the Dingo name for the product.

+In early 1900 Gary Briggs an engineer from Australia bought the Riga l Company and took the Dingo from a motorised wheelbarrow to the machine it is today with many great features and a huge range of attachments.
+He formed Dingo Mini Diggers Pty Ltd.

-In 1994, Wendell Williams bought the rights to the Dingo machine and, in 1995, established Williams Inc and started to work to import the manufactured products to America to sell, transforming it with a more powerful engine and more hydraulic power.
+In 1994, Wendell Williams bought the rights to the Dingo machine for the USA market only and, in 1995, established Williams Inc and started to work to import the manufactured products to America to sell, transforming it with a different engine.
 Today, the machine is available in several models and with a wide range of attachments.